ZacharySompel/LaravelDockerBoilerplate/README.md

 # Laravel Docker Stack (Dev + Prod-like)

-This repo gives you a **ready-to-run Laravel environment** using Docker:
+This repo gives you a **ready-to-run Laravel environment** using Docker.
+It’s designed for **local development** and can be adapted for production-like setups.

+You can use it to:
+- Quickly spin up a fresh Laravel project without installing PHP, Composer, or MySQL locally.
+- Prototype and build Laravel-based applications.

 - **Nginx** – serves the app
 - **PHP-FPM** – runs PHP (Laravel)